American Way Van & Storage

 VALUATION OF COVERAGE

 A. Yes, but how much protection you have and its cost to you depend on the valuation coverage you selected.
-This can be one of the most confusing aspects of moving but it is important that you can understand what is being provided to you.
+This can be one of the most confusing aspects to moving but it is important that you can understand what is being provided to you.
 The valuation option you choose determines the basis upon which any claim will be adjusted and the maximum liability of the carrier.
 Valuation is not insurance.
 This is important to understand.
 It is the liability of the moving company.
 Have your estimator go over the different options; Released Value, Declared Value, and Full Value Protection or Coverage.

 The customer service representative and/or driver will contact you at least 24 hours prior to load day to let you know time of arrival.
 Be sure to share any changes that have taken place that may effect loading day. items you will be taking with you, put aside in a bathroom closet or in your car.
 Let the driver know before starting the inventory of the specific items that will NOT be going on the truck.
 Make sure your home is ready for the crew.
 Move anything off the porch and walkways that may obstruct movement of your goods out of the home.
 Take doors off the hinges if you know certain items will not fit through.
 Remove all small throw rugs from traffic areas that could cause the driver or crew to trip or slip.
 Ask the driver to prepare the home with runners to keep the floors clean.